-Athlete’s foot affects 3–15 percent of the population every year.
-It’s one of the most common types of fungal infections seen in humans.
-Up to to 25 percent of people (1 in 4) will likely develop symptoms at some point.
-(1)
+Athlete’s foot affects anywhere from 3 percent to 15 percent of the population every year, and it’s one of the most common types of fungal infections seen in humans.
+Up to to 25 percent of people (one in four) will likely develop symptoms at some point.

 What Is Athlete’s Foot?

 Athlete’s foot is a type of infection on the toes or feet.
 Fungi (tinea pedis) causes the infection.